Global Head of Financial institutions

 Key industry sectors

-James is author of the chapter on authorisation in the Practitioners Guide to the Financial Services and Markets Act and is a regular public speaker and media commentator.
+James is a co-author of the chapter on authorization in the Practitioners Guide to the Financial Services and Markets Act (fifth edition, 2014) and is a regular public speaker and media commentator.
 He was a member of the Insurance Law Sub-Committee of the City of London Law Society from 2002 to 2007.

 - Solicitor, qualified in England & Wales

-- the Karfunkel-Zyskind Family on: the UK regulatory aspects of the acquisition of an entity formed by private equity funds and managed by Stone Point Capital LLC; and its acquisition of approximately 45 percent of the company's issued and outstanding common shares that the Karfunkel-Zyskind Family and certain of its affiliates and related parties did not already own or control.
+- The Karfunkel-Zyskind Family - on the UK regulatory aspects of its acquisition of an entity formed by private equity funds and managed by Stone Point Capital LLC, as well as on its acquisition of approximately 45% of issued and outstanding common shares in the company that the Karfunkel-Zyskind Family and certain of its affiliates and related parties did not already own or control.
 The transaction values the fully diluted equity of the company at approximately US$2.95bn, excluding the company's outstanding preferred stock.

-- a major European insurance and reinsurance group on its Brexit planning, including: the legal and regulatory aspects of its corporate structure; governance; capital; target operating model; the conduct of life and non-life; direct and reinsurance business (including business in run off); its arrangements with reinsurers (including intra-group reinsurance and concentration limits); group servicing arrangements; and commercial arrangements with other contracting third parties, such as claims handling and business administration
+- A major European insurance and reinsurance group - on its Brexit planning, including advice on the legal and regulatory aspects of its corporate structure, governance, capital, target operating model, the conduct of life and non-life, direct and reinsurance business (including business in run off), its arrangements with reinsurers (including intra-group reinsurance and concentration limits), group servicing arrangements and commercial arrangements with other contracting third parties such as claims handling and business administration.

-- XLRe on the £1.6bn restructuring of its European operations, including the Part VII Transfer of its entire non-life business to XLRe Ireland
+- XLRe - in connection with the £1.6bn restructuring of its European operations, including the Part VII Transfer of its entire non-life business to XLRe Ireland.

-- Direct Line Group on restructuring its insurance operations through a Part VII transfer, affecting approximately 21 million policyholders.
+- Direct Line Group - on the restructuring of its insurance operations through a Part VII transfer affecting approximately 21 million policyholders.